 Oscar-nominated actress Diana Lane said, “I think that anybody that smiles, automatically looks better.”
 I agree!
 Watch the news and the anchorperson, who has a pleasant smile while delivering the daily news.
 You can see their bleached-white teeth that are perfectly straight while they provide the daily news.

 I remember the photographer at my wedding commenting, “OK, you can stop smiling,” as I was slowly feeling the permanent impression of my top teeth dimpling my bottom lip.
 See, I realized that most “celebrities” showed teeth as they smiled.
 How else would we know that they had perfectly beached white teeth unless they showed them off?

-The art of smiling and showing just the right amount of teeth is delicate; show too much, and it looks like somebody smashed your toe with a hammer.
+The art of smiling and showing just the right amount of teeth is delicate; it show too much, and it looks like somebody smashed your toe with a hammer.
 You know the look.
 Every family has that child whose smile looks like they’re in pain.

 It may sound silly, but I did practice smiling to get a natural look.
 Every morning while getting ready, I would toss a smile into the mirror and rate it.
 Too many teeth, mouth open too much, open eyes; more smiling on command is not easy.

 As an entertainer, I have learned that I have to have a pleasant smile during my show.
 I look out into the audience, and I hear that little voice in my head say, “Smile.”